odoo/o-spreadsheet/doc/integrating/integration.md

 - `config` A config object with the following properties, all optionals:

   - `mode` The mode in which the spreadsheet is run: `normal`, `readonly` or `dashboard`.
-  - `external` Any external dependencies your custom plugins or functions might need.
+  - `custom` Any custom external dependencies your custom plugins or functions might need.
     They are available in plugins config and functions evaluation context.
+  - `external`: External dependencies required to enable some features such as uploading images.
-  - `transportService` Service which ensure the communication in a collaborative context
+  - [`transportService`](../integrating/collaborative/collaborative.md) Service which ensure the communication in a collaborative context
   - `client` Client information (name, id).
 Used in collaborative context to indicate the positions of all clients.
   - `snapshotRequested` Boolean that set to true will indicate to the session that a snapshot has to be done after the loading of revisions.
   - `notifyUI` Function that will be called whenever something has to be asked to the user.